 This research is the first to examine the empirical predictions of a real option-pricing model on market values from the realty market of a Euro area country, namely Greece.
 Using a manually collected sample of land and property transaction prices, we demonstrate that, a model which incorporates the option to wait to develop land has explanatory power on observed prices over and above the intrinsic value from a simple discounted cash flow (DCF) approach.
 Recent land transactions in our sample seem to reflect a premium for the option to wait ('real option premium') that can be as high as 36.50%-52.38%, especially in the west and north suburbs of Athens.
 Estimates of annual volatility for specific properties, as implied by transaction prices, are found to range from 15% to 21%.

-Keywords: Urban land values, real options, Greek real estate
+Keywords: Real options, urban land values, Greek real estate, Development

 JEL Classification: G13, R33